cloudfoundry/cli/plugin/plugin_examples/README.md

 }
 ```

+### Debugging plugin code

+The recommended approach to debugging plugin code is to print to stdout, or set CF_TRACE to /dev/stderr or a file.

 ## Compiling Plugin Source Code

 The cf CLI requires an executable file to install the plugin.
 You must compile the source code with the `go build` command before distributing the plugin, or instruct your users to compile the plugin source code before installing the plugin.
 For information about compiling Go source code, see [Compile packages and dependencies](https://golang.org/cmd/go/).